clanfear/SOC321/docs/syllabus.md

 * Drawing conclusions from data using statistics
 * Communicating findings visually and verbally

-By the end of this course you should feel *confident* conducting basic quantitative research.
-The statistical component of the class focuses on applying two statistical techniques---linear regression and randomization---to a wide range of common empirical questions.
+By the end of this course you should feel *confident* conducting basic research with quantitative data.
 While the programming component focuses on the R language, the concepts you learn will be applicable to other programming languages and research in general, such as logic, algorithmic thinking, and project management.

-> This course is based on combining two simple and modern approaches to inference in data science and (computational) statistics:
->
-> 1. (Almost) everything is a linear model as described elegantly by [Lindeløv](https://lindeloev.github.io/tests-as-linear/)
-> 2. There is only one (statistical) test by [Allen Downey](http://allendowney.blogspot.com/2016/06/there-is-still-only-one-test.html)
->
-> The idea here is we can leverage computing to teach students a flexible, general
-> approach to answering empirical questions just using variations on linear models
-> and computing uncertainty with simulation and resampling.
-Students will learn core statistical
-> concepts deeply and intuitively rather than be buried under small details.
-This
-> approach appears to be similar to that of [Cobb](https://escholarship.org/uc/item/6hb3k0nz).

 ### Prerequisites
 No specific courses are required and I anticipate this will be the first course in